nnszoi-team/nnszcp-2023/Statement/statement.typ

 )

 #show heading.where(level: 3): it => text(
-  font: ("New Computer Modern", "Noto Sans CJK SC"),
+  font: ("New Computer Modern", "SimHei"),
   size: 14pt,
   weight: "medium",
   it.body + [